|

 Better Prompts Make Better Writing

-With every prompt, tell the AI as much as possible:
+Start a new chat.
+With your first prompt, tell the AI as much as

 - Who the audience is (who will read it)